datacommonsorg/docsite/custom_dc/quickstart.md

 ![screenshot_search](/assets/images/custom_dc/customdc_screenshot3.png){: width="900"}

+Note that NL support increases the startup time of your server and consumes more resources.
+If you don't want NL functionality, you can disable it by updating the `ENABLE_MODEL` flag in `sqlite_env.list` from `true` to `false`.

 ## Send an API request

 A custom instance can accept REST API requests at the endpoint `/core/api/v2/`.
 To try it out, here's an example request that returns the same data as in the interactive queries above, using the `observation` API.
 You can enter this query in your browser to get nice output: